virounika/virounika/README.md

 # Hi there 👋

 ## About Me
-Passionate Machine Learning stident with an interest in developing AI solutions that make a real impact.
+Passionate Machine Learning student with an interest in developing AI solutions that make a real impact.
 I  love exploring the intersection of data science and practical applications, from predictive analytics to computer vision.

 ## 🚀 Break Through Tech AI Program Project
 **PIMCO Machine Learning Challenge Project (Break Through Tech AI Program):**